Garden State Parkway: Route description

-The Garden State Parkway begins at Route 109 in Cape May County.
-It runs north along the Jersey Shore, crossing the Great Egg Harbor Bay and passing to the west of Atlantic City.
-The parkway passes through the sparsely populated Pine Barrens until it reaches the township of Toms River in Ocean County.
+The Garden State Parkway begins at New Jersey Route 109 in Cape May County, at one of the very few expressway interchanges in the United States designated as Exit 0.
+It runs north along the mainland side of the Jersey Shore, crossing the Great Egg Harbor Bay and passing to the west of Atlantic City.
+The parkway passes through the sparsely populated Pine Barrens until it reaches Toms River in Ocean County.
 From here, the road heads into suburban areas.
-North of Asbury Park, the route splits into a local-express lane configuration, which it maintains through South Amboy.
-Here, the highway crosses the Raritan River into Woodbridge Township, where it meets the New Jersey Turnpike (Interstate 95 or I-95).
-North of here, the GSP passes through densely populated communities in Middlesex and Union counties and intersects I-78 near Newark.
-The parkway eventually passes to the south and east of Paterson and meets I-80 in Saddle Brook.
+North of Tinton Falls, the route splits into a local-express lane configuration, which it maintains through Sayreville.
+Here, the highway crosses the Raritan River into Woodbridge Township, where it meets the New Jersey Turnpike (Interstate 95).
+North of here, the Garden State Parkway passes through densely populated communities in Middlesex and Union counties and intersects Interstate 78 near Newark.
+The parkway eventually passes to the south and east of Paterson and meets Interstate 80 in Saddle Brook.
 After traversing the suburban northern section of Bergen County, the road enters the state of New York where it becomes the Garden State Parkway Connector, continuing north to the New York State Thruway mainline.

 The parkway serves as a major route connecting North Jersey with all of the state's shore points, and as such, is subject to frequent congestion.
 The number of lanes on the parkway ranges from four in Cape May, Atlantic, and Bergen counties, to 15 on the Driscoll Bridge.
-Much of the highway runs closely parallel to, or concurrently with US 9.
+Much of the highway runs closely parallel to, or concurrently with U.S. Route 9.
 The speed limit on the parkway is 65 mi/h for most of its length.
 However, it is posted at 55 mi/h on a 5 mi section near Toms River and on a 40 mi section between Sayreville and Paramus.
 The NJTA may temporarily reduce the speed limit when special hazards exist.
 Commercial trucks with a registered weight of over 10,000 lbs are not allowed to use the parkway north of exit 105, just past the Asbury Park Toll Plaza.
 The entire length of the Garden State Parkway carries the unsigned designation of Route 444, and is part of the National Highway System, a network of roads important to the country's economy, defense, and mobility.